Install a Zulip server

 --self-signed-cert: With this option, the Zulip installer generates a self-signed SSL certificate for the server.
 This isn’t suitable for production use, but may be convenient for testing.

---certbot: With this option, the Zulip installer automatically obtains an SSL certificate for the server using Certbot.
+--certbot: With this option, the Zulip installer automatically obtains an SSL certificate for the server using Certbot, and configures a cron job to renew the certificate automatically.
 If you’d prefer to acquire an SSL certificate yourself in any other way, it’s easy to provide it to Zulip.

 The link is a secure one-time-use link.
 If you need another